The Enrichment Pipeline

 - Is this source likely to help answer the questions I care about?

-Without enrichment, users can still search, but they have fewer shortcuts for evaluating corpus quality.
+Without enrichment, users can still search, but they have fewer shortcuts for evaluating library quality.

 Why Enrichment May Lag Behind Searchability

 Indexing and enrichment are not always completed at exactly the same moment.
-A source may become retrievable before every enrichment field is visible in the briefing.
+A source may become available for answers before every enrichment field is visible in the briefing.

 This is normal because: